dbreddyAI/SplunkIntegrations/README.md

 Currently, you have the option of using a computer advanced search or a mobile device advanced search of your choosing.
 Note that when you enter the advanced search name, it is case sensitive and must exactly match the name in Jamf Pro.

+## UI Demo

+The ui-demo tag shows how to create a UI for the modular input.
+Specifically, look at the files in the default/data and default/metadata directories, as well as the [ui] section in app.conf.

 ## Splunk Modular Inputs

 Modular inputs allows adding more interactive inputs for Splunk Enterprise.